 Clients want costs to be low.
 They want costs to be as low as possible, cost both for setting up the trust and for maintaining it on an annual basis.
 And finally, they want easy compliance; they don’t want to have to file additional tax returns or make a lot of additional reporting or any additional reporting to the IRS.

 What is a PREP Trust®?

 Because of all those client desires, we offer our PREP Trust®.
 Essentially, we are harnessing the best of both offshore and domestic asset protection laws.
-The PREP Trust® (Personal Realty and Estate Preservation Trust) is an asset protection trust that is both an offshore trust and a domestic trust.
+The PREP Trust® (Personal Residence and Estate Preservation Trust) is an asset protection trust that is both an offshore trust and a domestic trust.
 The trust has the same level of protection as an offshore trust, but the domestic aspect of the trust makes it easy to manage.
 The PREP Trust® is a tax neutral, domestic grantor trust for the purposes of the IRS.
 That means there is no tax return to file or other IRS reporting requirements typically required of offshore trusts.
 If a legal threat emerges after the PREP Trust® is established, the trust can become a fully offshore trust and remove itself from the US court jurisdiction.

 Assets within the PREP Trust ® can also remain within the US.
 A lot of people think setting up an offshore asset protection trust requires you to ship all of your assets off out of the country.
 That is not the case.
 They can stay in the US with your current bank or brokerage.
 These accounts are simply retitled into the name of the trust.